ACLS HeartCode Online Course

 – Certificate of completion available after the modules, exam, and course evaluation have been completed successfully

-– Students may access all information included in HeartCode ACLS for 24 months (two years) following activation of course
+– Students may also access all information included in HeartCode ACLS for 24 months (two years) following activation of course

 The ACLS Course is designed for healthcare professionals who either direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
 This includes personnel in emergency response, emergency medicine, intensive care, and critical care units such as physicians, nurses, and paramedics, as well as others who need an ACLS course completion card for job or other requirements.